 The leopard is an excellent climber who remains true to his territory for many years.
 During the day he likes to rest on tree branches.
 In the evening and night hours the leopard goes looking for a prey.
 He sneaks up on his victim, grabs him in a quick jump and kills him by biting in the throat or neck.
 He returns to his prey several times.
 Of all the cat species, the leopard probably has the widest distribution area.
 The coat of this big cat is long and thick, slightly golden in winter and reddish-yellow in summer.
 Because of his beautiful coat, he is still hunted and poached mercilessly today.
 The earshot of a leopard is twice as long as that of a human being and his sight is six times as strong.

-All types of leopards are subject to the Washingtoner Artenschutz Abkommen (WAA).
+All leopards are protected with the “Washingtoner Artenschutz Abkommen (WAA)”.